Deducteam/lambdapi/CONTRIBUTING.md

 Github web interface.
 Pull-requests are then reviewed, commented and eventually merged.

+- If the file structure is changed, `docs/structure.rst` should be changed as well.
-Important contributions should update the file CHANGES.md.
+- Important contributions should update the file `CHANGES.md`.

 General style and indentation
 -----------------------------